-Things change quickly with SlickStack due to ongoing development, but we get asked rather often about a Roadmap so we are adding something basic here.
-The truth is that so many features are under consideration or development due to still being in a sort of “supported Alpha” stage that we don’t want to make too many specific promises.
+Things evolve quickly with SlickStack due to our ongoing “Beta” development and experimentation, but we get asked rather often about a Roadmap so we are adding something basic here.
+None of these features are guaranteed to actually happen, so this is more like braimstorming.

 Generally speaking, here are our considerations:

 - support for one-click images on major KVM cloud providers